 "I gave them a work to do.
 Look at the board." said Miss Adesua.
 He looked at the board and read out the words in whisper.
 Write on the most craziest thing you've ever seen.
 He sat comfortably, held his pen smartly and focus his thought on what to write on.

 Just then Gina walked into the class.
 Justin gazed his sight temporarily on her .

 Yes she is.
 Gina, the craziest being I ever seen...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Okpaise.
 A ThankGodWrite a Review